coldSpidey/movie_scrapper/README.md

 ![docker_version](https://user-images.githubusercontent.com/91014925/134160303-fd51c2d9-0a1c-41b6-95a6-0206a58eda58.jpg)

 ## Setup your project structure
+You can download **movie_scrapper_html.zip** and unzip it, alternatively you can do manually using below steps
 - Go to **movie_scrapper_html** folder and create **app** folder
 - Place **run.py** file to **movie_scrapper_html** folder
 - Go to **app** folder and create **templates** folder